nlp-ug-2018-19/MA-Thesis-Overview/Adam_Dochtorowicz_MA_summary.md

 ## Chapter 3
 **Analysis:**
-The focus of this chapter will be to analyze the results of the study, to compare them with previous studies and to highlight any new discoveries.
+The focus of this chapter will be to analyze results of the study, to compare them with previous studies and to highlight any new discoveries.

 <br />